khazenor/farming-crossing-5/$notes/wikiPages/modpack_tweaks.md

 # Flora Duplication
 - You can duplicate many flora items from this modpack using bone meal in the crafting table.

+# Building Material Duplication
+- You can duplicate many building materials from this modpack by crafting it with a miles ticket in the crafting table.